jayozer/snackswap_comics/docs/hackathon-rubric.md

 ### 📋 TODO

-- [ ] **User Signup Flow**: Capture age and allergens during signup.
+- [ ] **User Signup Flow** (v1.1): Capture age and allergens during signup.
 Use this info in Gemini prompts rather than frontend toggles.
 Age/allergen selectors only visible when `DEBUG=true` for admin testing.
 - [ ] **"How it Works" section**: Add clear tutorial for users (TODO.md - Backlog)
 - [ ] **Parameter clarity UI**: Show what age band affects (language, facts, swaps) - visible in debug mode